fossabot/cdrrazan.github.io/_posts/2018-02-24-deploying-your-first-rails-app-in-digitalocean.markdown

 <img src="https://2.bp.blogspot.com/-7iniUL91nEk/WpFYsZXZueI/AAAAAAAAA8I/FRnd-MQpfvEuoJNjjgfivTR23G_l_ojLQCLcBGAs/s1600/itsover.jpg"/>
 Well thanks for reading the article and if you hit with any problems, please comment below.
 I will be happy to assist. :smiley face:

+<i>This tutorial was inspired by deploying your ruby on rails app using nginx, puma web server in DigitalOcean VM.</i>